1. Introduction

 5. Waiting for a Process to Complete

-We also have two overloaded methods, through which we can ensure we can wait for completion of a process.
+We also have two overloaded methods, through which we can ensure we can wait for a process to be completed.

 5.1. waitfor()

-When this method is executed, then it will place the current execution process thread in a blocking-wait state unless the sub-process gets terminated.
+In short, when this method executes, it places the current execution process thread in a blocking-wait state until the sub-process terminates.

 ProcessBuilder builder = new ProcessBuilder("notepad.exe");